-Conceptual Equivalent Discrete Pt Mark Band Level 1 Criteria Level 2 Criteria Level 3 Criteria Exceptional I High/Excellent I (in addition to criteria for Definite/low 1) 100 90 95-100 85-94 Excellent answer which: Exceptional answer, an exemplary piece of work showing: A good degree of criticality An in-depth knowledge and understanding across all the relevant areas Very thorough coverage of the topic Significance evidence of wide use of learning resources A very high level of critical analysis A very high level of insight in the conclusions drawn An in-depth knowledge and understanding across a wide range of the relevant areas including areas at the forefront of the discipline Very thorough coverage of the topic Confidence in the appropriate use of learning resources to support arguments made Definite I 80 77-84 Is comprehensive and accurate Is presented in a clear and cogent manner Makes full reference to appropriate material Makes effective use of language Displays some of the following characteristics: o integration of a wide range of learning resources o originality of exposition or treatment o evidence of insight o critical evaluation Excellent answer showing: A degree of independence of thought and critical judgement A thorough understanding of the main issues involved Knowledge and understanding beyond module content A degree of originality Evidence of a wide use of learning resources Excellent and outstanding answer showing: Considerable independence of thought and critical judgement with sustained critical analysis.
+Conceptual Equivalent Discrete Pt Mark Band Level 1 Criteria Level 2 Criteria Level 3 Criteria Exceptional I High/Excellent I (in addition to criteria for Definite/Iow 1) 90 95-100 85-94 Excellent answer which: Exceptional answer, an exemplary piece of work showing: A good degree of criticality An in-depth knowledge and understanding across all the relevant areas Very thorough coverage of the topic Significance evidence of wide use of learning resources A very high level of critical analysis A very high level of insight in the conclusions drawn An in-depth knowledge and understanding across a wide range of the relevant areas including areas at the forefront of the discipline Very thorough coverage of the topic Confidence in the appropriate use of learning resources to support arguments made Definite I 80 77-84 Is comprehensive and accurate Is presented in a clear and cogent manner Makes full reference to appropriate material Makes effective use of language Displays some of the following characteristics: Excellent answer showing: A degree of independence of thought and critical judgement A thorough understanding of the main issues involved Knowledge and understanding beyond module content A degree of originality Evidence of a wide use of learning resources Considerable independence of thought and critical judgement with sustained critical analysis.
 A well-developed ability to analyse concepts and ideas at an abstract level A thorough understanding of all the main issues involved and their relevance A substantial degree of originality Substantial evidence of wide, relevant and critical use of learning resources Good understanding of complex and problematic areas of the discipline LowI 73 70-76 A good level of independence of thought and critical judgement and a level of critical analysis.
 A developed ability to analyse concepts and ideas An understanding of all the main issues involved and their relevance A degree of originality Evidence of wide, relevant and critical use of learning resources An understanding of the complexity and scope of the discipline